UI Builder

 Map state values to indicator colors:

-- Change binding: what happens when the slider moves (send device command with
+- Change binding: what happens when the slider or fader moves (send device command with

-$valueas the parameter) - Value binding: what state key drives the slider position (for two-way feedback)
+$valueas the parameter) - Value binding: what state key drives the position (for two-way feedback)

 Example: Bind a volume slider’s change event to devices.dsp_1.set_level with $value, and bind its value to device.dsp_1.output_level.
 The slider sends level changes to the DSP and reflects the actual level reported back.